jmakino/sortlib/README.md

 ## Limitations

-Can fail if the size of the array is smaller than the square of the number of threads.

 Assumes that the stack size is large enough to place working arrays (n*(sizeof(T)+32) bytes).
 Use ulimit -h (or limit stacksize in Csh), or modify the code so that it uses new/delete.

+Switches from single-thread std::sort to parallel sort at size=1000.
+This might not be the optimum position to switch depending on architecture.

 ## Performance sample